-We are excited to have reopened face-to-face services and are maintaining our digital offer and engagement.
+We are excited to have reopened face-to-face services and also maintaining our digital offer and engagement.
 We are welcoming members to our gardens by invitation or appointment only at the moment.
 Please get in touch with our friendly team if you are interested in this project, or if you have any questions.

 Our Growing Together gardens are at the heart of how we help people experiencing mental health problems.
 We have four therapeutic gardens in Westcliff, Rochford, Shoeburyness and Thundersley, where we bring people positive change through outdoor gardening activities.
 Therapeutic gardening uses a specially designed garden to meet the psychological, social and physical needs of users.
+To find out more about the benefits of therapeutic gardening, click here, or keep reading to find out more about the Growing Together Project.

 I’ve been coming to the gardens since 2013 and I know everyone here – they’re all lovely people, like one big happy family – Fran, Trust Links member

 Members can decide what activities to do in our gardens based on their individual needs and abilities.
 Each garden is different, and you’ll find unique activities and jobs to do at every site.
-You can tend the chickens and mind the shop at Westcliff, play with the guinea pigs at Shoeburyness, take part in pottery workshops in Rochford or join DIY projects at Thundersley.
+You can tend the chickens and mind the shop at Westcliff, play with the guinea pigs at Shoeburyness, take part in pottery workshops in Rochford and join DIY projects at Thundersley.

 In addition, we work with adults with learning disabilities and dementia.
 We also sell the produce grown at our site, and run regular community events open to children, young people and families.
 The gardens have been frequent winners in ‘Southend in Bloom’ and ‘Anglia in Bloom’ competitions.